 “A person may not have in his or her care, custody, possession, or control any firearm or ammunition if the person has been issued a final injunction that is currently in force and effect, restraining that person from committing acts of domestic violence, as issued under s.
 741.30 or from committing acts of stalking or cyberstalking, as issued under s.
 784.0485.”

-If you have an injunction against you and you own a firearm it is in your best interest to remove the firearm from your possession immediately.
+If you own a firearm and have an injunction against you, it is in your best interest to remove the firearm from your possession immediately.
+You can’t own a gun with an injunction against you.
 Violating a protective order is, in and of itself, a separate criminal offense punishable by a term of incarceration.
 If you are uncertain where you stand with regard to your rights under an injunction, or you are scheduled for a hearing on a Petition for an injunction, consult with an experienced criminal defense attorney as soon as possible to discuss your legal options.
 Contact the defense team at Powers, Sellers, & Finkelstein PLC by calling 727-531-2926 today to schedule your appointment.